vivesweb/csv_pair_file/README.md

 *$csv_pair->set_file_csv( $csv_file_name, $csv_pair_file_name );*

-You can give the names in the moment on create the object class, but if you don't given the field names, you can set it later with this method.
+You can set the names in the moment on create the object class, but if you don't given the field names, you can set it later with this method.

 Example: